 Employers who contract with CalPERS to administer their pension plans for their employees' will see increases in their total employer contribution.
 CalPERS contracts with more than 3,000 employers including public agencies, school districts, and the State of California, and we serve more than 1.8 million members.

-The new discount rate for the state would go into effect July 1, 2017.
-The new discount rate for the school districts and public agencies would take effect July 1, 2018.
+The new discount rate for the state went into effect July 1, 2017.
+The new discount rate for the school districts and public agencies took effect July 1, 2018.
 The difference allows schools and public agencies additional time to plan for rate increases.